Healthcare Areas

 Patient emergency department total length of stay (LOS)

-Time from when a patient arrives in the emergency department to when they leave the emergency department (some go home and some are admitted to the hospital). (see data dictionary)
+Time from when a patient arrives in the emergency department to when they leave the emergency department (some go home and some are admitted to the hospital). (see data definition)

 Alberta Health Services, Analytics.
 “Provincial ELOS vs ALOS Dashboard.”
 (2018) [Dashboard showing monthly and quarterly results for the ratio of acute length of stay versus expected length of stay (for typical inpatient cases), by facility].
 AHS Tableau Reporting Platform.
 Retrieved from https://tableau.ahs.ca